Lab 9: Normal Mapping#

 Then add the following to the main() function

-// Output world space tangent vector
+// Output world space tangent and bitangent vectors

 vTangent = normalize(mat3(uModel) * aTangent);

 The values in a texture are between 0 and 1, and we need the values of a normal vector to be between -1 and 1.
-So to convert the normal map colours to a normal vector we use the following
+So to convert the normal map colours to a tangent space normal vector we use the following

-\[ \vec{n}_{tangent} = 2 \times \vec{n}_{map} - 1. \]
+\[ \vec{n}_{tangent} = 2 \cdot \vec{n}_{map} - 1. \]

 which is then transformed to the world space using